isomerpages/moe-acsi/_sports-and-games/Golf/Schedule.md

 permalink: /schedule-2/
 description: ""
 third_nav_title: Golf
+variant: markdown
 ---
 **The schedule below serves as a guide to the training schedule.
-Throughout the season, teachers may adjust the schedule to suit competition and school commitments.**
+Throughout the season, teachers may adjust the schedule&nbsp;to suit competition and school commitments.**

-**Students who are interested in joining Golf as CCA are required to e-mail directly to the teacher in charge to indicate their interest at  [jaxleongcw@acsindep.edu.sg](mailto:jaxleongcw@acsindep.edu.sg)**  **at the start of the academic year.**
+**Students who are interested in joining Golf as CCA are required to e-mail directly to the teacher in charge to indicate their interest at&nbsp;&nbsp;[jaxleongcw@acsindep.edu.sg](mailto:jaxleongcw@acsindep.edu.sg)**&nbsp; **at the start of the academic year.**

 **Recreational group:**